 On this page

-- squamous cell starts in the cells that line different parts of the body, such as the airways.
-This is the most common type
+- Squamous cell cancer starts in cells that line different parts of the body, such as the airways.
+It is the most common type of tracheal cancer.
+It is more common in people over 60 and usually affects men more than women.

 What is the trachea?